-Pilot Knoll Trail is a 5.9 mile lightly trafficked out and back trail located near Argyle, TX that features a lake and is good for all skill levels.
+Pilot Knoll Trail is a 5.9 mile lightly trafficked out and back trail located near Argyle, Texas that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.